LCBC-UiO/noas/doc/usage_quickstart.md

 ### Query options

-At the botom of the page you will find "query options".
+At the bottom of the page you will find "query options".
 There you can choose from three different set operations:
   * **All** is a full outer join between all tables.
-  * **Union** is a full outer join between the non-core tables (cvlt, mri, pgs, ...), the resulting table from which is then inner joined with the core table.
+  * **Union** is a full outer join between the selected non-core tables (cvlt, mri, pgs, ...), the resulting table from which is then inner joined with the core table.
-  * **Intersection** is an inner join between all tables.
+  * **Intersection** is an inner join between all selected tables.

 ![set operations](./img/usage_setop.png)